-NOTE—It is possible that a STA is unable to transmit the HE TB PPDU at a transmit power that will meet the expected receive signal power due to its hardware or regulatory limitation (see 27.3.15.2 (Power pre-correction)).
+NOTE—It is possible that a STA is unable to transmit the TB PPDU at a transmit power that will meet the expected receive signal power due to its hardware or regulatory limitation (see 27.3.15.2 (Power pre-correction) for an HE TB PPDU and 36.3.16.2 (Power pre-correction) for an EHT TB PPDU).

-The UL HE-MCS subfield indicates the HE-MCS, in the range HE-MCS 0 to 3, to be used by the receiving STA for the HE TB PPDU is set to the HE-MCS index (see 27.5 (Parameters for HE-MCSs)).
+The UL MCS subfield indicates the MCS, in the range MCS 0 to 3, to be used by the receiving STA for the HE TB PPDU or EHT TB PPDU is set to the HE-MCS index (see 27.5 (Parameters for HE-MCSs)) or the EHT-MCS index (see 36.4 (Parameters for EHT-MCSs)).

 EHT MAC Capabilities Information field(#1126)